-Museums, Health and Social Care Service
+Museums, Health and Social Care Resources

-A new resource that supports health and social care professionals to use museums as part of a care practice when working with older people has been created by Tyne & Wear Archives & Museums (TWAM) and Northumbria University, Newcastle.
+Download our Museums, Health and Social Care resource (at the link above) designed to support health and social care professionals to use museums as part of care practice when working with older people.
+The resource was created by Tyne & Wear Archives & Museums (TWAM) and Northumbria University, Newcastle.

-The resource suggests heritage activities and identifies how these activities could specifically support quality of life, health and wellbeing in older people, for example: pain management, speech, cognitive stimulation, mental health, and social interaction.
+It suggests heritage activities and identifies how these activities could specifically support quality of life, health and wellbeing in older people, for example: pain management, speech, cognitive stimulation, mental health, and social interaction.

 Uniquely, it features searchable clinical and care outcomes that have been coded to categories such as Physical/Mobility, Social, Cognitive/Knowledge/Learning and Mindful/Emotional.